Categories

 Date wrong?
 Fort Jackson, South Carolina Letters

-June 22, 1944 (probably)
+June 22, 1944 (date unclear)

 [hot – sometime after Basic at Fort Jackson, South Carolina – written on “United States Army” stationary – mentions “news” – perhaps after D-Day?]